Career and Technical Programs

 Perkins Academic Support Services

 The Carl D. Perkins Vocational and Applied Technology Education Act of 1998 provides grants to colleges and secondary schools to improve student outcomes in vocational/ technical education.
 Each year the College, with the assistance of the community-based Participatory Planning Committee, develops and submits a plan to assist students enrolled in occupational degree and certificate programs.
-Most students enrolled in occupational majors at Bucks County Community College fall into one of the "special populations" categories as defined in the Grant.
-These categories include students who are educationally disadvantaged, economically disadvantaged, disabled, single parents, displaced homemakers, ESL (English as Second Language), and persons in non-traditional majors.
+Many students enrolled in occupational majors at Bucks County Community College fall into one of the "special populations" categories as defined in the Grant.
+These categories include students who are educationally disadvantaged, economically disadvantaged, disabled, single parents, displaced homemakers, ESL (English as Second Language), and/or persons in non-traditional majors.

-Services provided through the Perkins Academic Support Services (PASS) include both direct and indirect supports such as purchasing and upgrading computer and technical equipment; technologyoriented instructional support and supplies; new program development and implementation; direct tutoring, career development and advising assistance for students, and training and assistance to occupational faculty in upgrading technical skills.
+Services provided through the Perkins Academic Support Services (PASS) include both direct and indirect supports such as purchasing and upgrading computer and technical equipment; technology-oriented instructional support and supplies; new program development and implementation; direct tutoring, career development and advising assistance for students, and training and assistance to occupational faculty in upgrading technical skills.

 The PASS Office is located in the Charles E. Rollins Center, Room 51.
 All students enrolled in occupational majors are encouraged to visit the Office, call 215-968-8140, or go to the website.